Technology is always evolving, and that includes display technologies used in the viewing of feature films.

-Tyler (Kelvin Harrison Jr.) is a competitive high-school wrestler whose father barely gives him room to breathe.
+Tyler (played by Kelvin Harrison Jr.) is a competitive high school wrestler whose father barely gives him room to breathe.
 As the pressure builds up, Shults gradually shrinks the 1.85:1 ratio down for a claustrophobic feel.

 Shults himself described this as "an expressive way to bring you closer"—a method that was also used in his earlier 2015 film Krisha.

 Here, it's so important that the script itself specified this squeeze in screen space that keeps going until the climactic party scene.
-At that point, the movie could have plausibly ended, but instead it shifts to an entirely new story with Tyler's sister Emily (Taylor Russell).
+At that point, the movie could have plausibly ended, but instead it shifts to an entirely new story with Tyler's sister Emily (played by Taylor Russell).

 Emily then has her own journey of ratio alterations, constructing a unique grammar to Waves that guaranteed its success.

 Directed by Wes Anderson